-However, she noted that there is another legal structure that exists in California and might be where some people get confused: A California domestic partnership.
+However, she noted that there is another legal structure that exists in California and might be where some people get confused: a California domestic partnership.
 She explained that this is a legal relationship, analogous to marriage, created in 1999 to extend the rights and benefits of marriage to same-sex couples.
-This was created since same-sex couples weren't able to be legally married in California at that time and was also available for opposite-sex couples over the age of 62.
+This was created since same-sex couples weren't able to be legally married in California at that time and were also available for opposite-sex couples over the age of 62.
 "It was extended to all opposite-sex couples as of January 1, 2020.
 However, while this provides all benefits afforded to marriage within California, it is not recognized by the federal government," she said.
 "Therefore, it is not considered married for any federal benefits or rights."

 How to Plan a California Wedding

 One of the best things about getting married in California according to Nathan is all of the options for styles of weddings within the state.
-Whether you prefer beach, mountain, desert, winery, luxury, or rustic, California can not only accommodate that vision but pull it off better than imagined with the help of experienced vendors.
+Whether you prefer a beach, mountain, desert, winery, luxury, or rustic, California can not only accommodate that vision but pull it off better than imagined with the help of experienced vendors.

 The Different Cities and Areas to Consider for a California Wedding